FREE 30 mins Family Law Consult

 Mediation length

 The more mediation that’s necessary, the higher the costs will be.
-Complex cases involving large property pools or difficult family arrangements may take longer to resolve, increasing mediation cost.
+Complex cases can involve large property pools, or difficult family arrangements.
+These may take longer to resolve.
+This can increase mediation costs.
 If the parties have to work through bitter disagreements, it can take time to find a solution.

 Location

-A flat rate structure can offer greater price certainty for clients.
 Knowing the mediation cost fees upfront can make it easier to budget.
 However, even flat fees may be impacted by considerations such as the need for additional sessions.
-Flat fee have different facets depending on how a mediation provider structures them.
+A mediator’s fees have different facets depending on how a mediation provider structures them.

 Intake and assessment- ~$300

 The intake meeting is the first step in the mediation process.
-In a short session of around 30 minutes, the mediator will assess whether mediation process is right for your circumstances, and what form the mediation should take.
+In a short session of around 30 minutes, the mediator will assess whether the mediation process is right for your circumstances and what form the mediation should take.

 Mediation sessions- ~$1500 - $1700 per party

-Mediation can be a single session held on one day.
-Alternatively, the mediator could hold shorter sessions over several days.
+Mediation can be a single full-day session held on one day.
+Alternatively, the mediator could hold half-day mediation sessions over several days.

 Additional fees

 Depending on your circumstances, you may incur additional expenses during the mediation session process.
-These additional fees can vary depending on the complexity of the issues being discussed and the duration of the mediation session.
-Understanding how much does mediation cost in Australia is important, as fees can range from $3,000 to $7,000, depending on the case.
+Complex issues can take a long time to work out.
+They could even require additional sessions.
+Fees can range from $3,000 to $7,000, depending on the case.

 Extra sessions ~$550 per party per session